Educators & Coaches9 min readUpdated Apr 18, 2026

 How Educators Can Use Claude Cowork to Turn Past Exam PDFs and a Syllabus Into a Revision Guide

 Warning: Past exams can be useful study inputs, but they can also be misleading if the syllabus or assessment format changed.
-Keep the current syllabus in the same folder and review the guide before you share it.
+Treat the current syllabus as the anchor.
+Use old exams as supporting evidence only, and never present past questions as guarantees of future exam content.

 If Claude Cowork is new to you